 Dr. Pentrungaro is surgery director at Start Smiling Chicago Dental Implant Centers.
-He has successfully placed over 15,000 dental implants and is recognized around the world as an expert in the field of Implantology as well as the treatment of failed or failing implants, and zygomatic implants.
+He has successfully placed over 15,000 dental implants and is recognized around the world as an expert in the field of Implantology as well as the treatment of failed or failing implants, zygomatic implants and a Z-SYSTEMS ceramic dental implant expert in Chicago.

 Question #1: What are dental implants?